Do you want your meat to taste delicious and have that smoky smell that reminds you of a bright summer day? If yes, then smoke it!

 Is Pecan wood good for smoking Turkey?

 Pecan produces a stronger flavor than woods like an apple but is weaker than dense woods like hickory.
-Hence, it is great for turkey and on of best woods for smoking turkey.
+Hence, it is great for turkey and one of the best woods for smoking turkey.
 Pecan is good for smoking almost anything, but with turkey, it makes it taste extraordinarily delicious.

 Is oak good for smoking Turkey?